Gametophyte: Lycophytes

 Extant lycophytes produce two different types of gametophytes.
 In the homosporous families Lycopodiaceae and Huperziaceae, spores germinate into bisexual free-living, subterranean and mycotrophic gametophytes that derive nutrients from symbiosis with fungi.
 In Isoetes and Selaginella, which are heterosporous, microspores and megaspores are dispersed from sporangia either passively or by active ejection.
 Microspores produce microgametophytes which produce sperm.
 Megaspores produce reduced megagametophytes inside the spore wall.
 At maturity, the megaspore cracks open at the trilete suture to allow the male gametes to access the egg cells in the archegonia inside.
 The gametophytes of Isoetes appear to be similar in this respect to those of the extinct Carboniferous arborescent lycophytes Lepidodendron and Lepidostrobus.

 Seed plants

-The seed plant gametophyte life cycle is even more reduced than in basal taxa (ferns and lycophytes).
+The seed plant (spermatophyte) gametophyte life cycle is even more reduced than in basal taxa (ferns and lycophytes).
 Seed plant gametophytes are not independent organisms and depend upon the dominant sporophyte tissue for nutrients and water.
 With the exception of mature pollen, if the gametophyte tissue is separated from the sporophyte tissue it will not survive.
 Due to this complex relationship and the small size of the gametophyte tissue—in some situations single celled—differentiating with the human eye or even a microscope between seed plant gametophyte tissue and sporophyte tissue can be a challenge.
 While seed plant gametophyte tissue is typically composed of mononucleate haploid cells (1 x n), specific circumstances can occur in which the ploidy does vary widely despite still being considered part of the gametophyte.